MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/logFile/index.md

-Log Files for a Web Site <logFile>
+Log Files for a Web Site &lt;logFile&gt;
 ====================
 <a id="001"></a>
 ## Overview